Get your favorite beard oil ready, gentlemen!

-While many people may use these two terms interchangeably – they are both very unique and distinct programs that set out to raise some great awareness for men’s health issues.
+While many people may interchangeably use these two terms, they are both unique programs that set out to raise awareness for men’s health issues.

 A Brief Overview of Movember and How It Came To Be